+1. We are a: non -profit for-profit faith-based ±. we are a. -pione j ioi-piont i anti-baseu

-1. We are a: non-profit for-pr ofit faith-based 2.
-Describe how your project will make the most effective use of CDBG funds?
-3. Is there leverage of c other funds?
-4. How will you assure that CDBG funds are no ot substituted for othe er non-federal investm ent?
-5. full time equivalency to residents of a low- served amounts to a of the total FTE jobs strate that your project y (FTE) job (40 hours pe y-moderate income (LM at least one LMI person s created will be filled obs will be made availa er week) per \$35,000 o II) area, such that the in per \$350 of CDBG inv by very low, low and of CDBG funds, or prov number of LMI person vestment, and that at moderate-income per ide goods or services s residing in the area least more than 51% rsons?
-How will you 6. g used for business ince stail.
-Are the proposed another city or state?
-7. Show the number of f new permanent jobs p orojected to be created d (seasonal jobs do no ot count): Job Title # FTE Jobs Created # Part Time FTE hours # FTE Jobs Filled by LMI # Part Time FTE hours Filled by LMI †
+- 2. Describe how your project will make the most effective use of CDBG funds? - 3.
+Is there leverage of other funds? - 4.
+How will you assure that CDBG funds are not substituted for other non-federal investment? - 5.
+How will you demonstrate that your project will meet the minimum federal CDBG threshold of providing one full time equivalency (FTE) job (40 hours per week) per \$35,000 of CDBG funds, or provide goods or services to residents of a low-moderate income (LMI) area, such that the number of LMI persons residing in the area served amounts to at least one LMI person per \$350 of CDBG investment, and that at least more than 51% of the total FTE jobs created will be filled by very low, low and moderate-income persons?
+How will you make sure that the jobs will be made available to very low, low and moderate-income persons? - 6.
+Is your request being used for business incentives or for recruitment of a business from another city or state?
+If yes, describe in detail.
+Are the proposed jobs existing positions or are they new? - 7.
+Show the number of new permanent jobs projected to be created (seasonal jobs do not count):

+Job Title # FTE Jobs Created # Part Time FTE hours # FTE Jobs Filled by LMI # Part Time FTE hours Filled by LMI

-^{} LMI jobs refer to any job that can be held by a person with no advanced training or education beyond high school - or a job that the business agrees to hire unqualified persons for and provide training.
+LMI jobs refer to any job that can be held by a person with no advanced training or education beyond high school - or a job that the business agrees to hire unqualified persons for and provide training.
 Income documentation is required of the first individual that fills the position created by this project.